Broosky/Workers/README.md

 ## 🔹 **A Bit of History**

-This app was one of the earliest experiments in the *Gatherers* series, built during my reading week in 2010.
+This app was one of the earliest experiments in the *Gatherers* series, built during my school reading week in 2010.
 Although it’s simple by today’s standards, it holds an important place in my development journey.